Frequently Asked Questions

 Q: Does and IHS-JVN examination replace a complete eye exam?

 A: No; a periodic complete eye examination is a component of good health care for almost everyone.
 The IHS-JVN examination is equal or better than a live dilated retinal examination for the purpose of achieving standard of care for diabetic retinopathy surveillance and diagnosing diabetic retinopathy, but it does not replace other features of a complete eye exam such as a check of intraocular pressure or glasses.
 However, it does meet/exceed the standard of care needed to avoid the consequence of the leading cause of new blindness among working age adults, diabetic retinopathy.
-A comprehensive eye examination with dilation may still be needed for e.g. pre-existing eye condition other than DR, need for new glasses/contact lenses, periodic general eye evaluation, etc.
+A comprehensive eye examination with dilation may still be needed for e.g. pre-existing eye condition other than DR, a glaucoma evaluation, need for new glasses/contact lenses, periodic general eye evaluation, etc.

 Q: Usually a diabetic eye examination requires dilation of the patient's pupil with eye drops.
 Does the JVN system use eye drops?